swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

 You can also define your own variables.
-If you are always needing to go to the same directory for your work, you could store it's path as a variable.
+If you are always needing to go to the same directory for your work, you could store it's path as a variable so that you don't have to type out (and remember!) the whole path every time.
 Note that you can use one variable as part of the definition of another.
-Change to your home directory and try:
+For example, `cd` to your home directory and try:

     DATADIR="$HOME/boot-camps/shell/data"
     cd $DATADIR